Master's in Sports and Exercise Analytics

 Join us for a Meet & Greet for our Sports and Exercise Analytics Program.
 Meet & Greet visits include a walking tour of campus followed by a meeting with the Faculty Program Director and the Graduate Admissions Counselor in a conversational, small group setting to discuss program highlights, curriculum and the application process.
 Space is limited.

-The Meet & Greet will be held on Monday, November 11, 2024 at 3:00 PM until 5:00 PM.
+The Meet & Greet will be held on Monday, February 10, 2025 at 2:00 PM CST.
 Please RSVP at the link below.
 We look forward to seeing you there!

 Step up your game in the sports and exercise field